Remote meeting bingo

 Virtual team building

-Share a card link before a team call or social hour.
+Share a card link before a team call, social hour, or remote culture event.

 Remote training

-Use online cards for remote players and printed cards for people in the room.
+Use online cards for remote players and printable PDFs for people in the room.

 How to make the card